2018 Michigan elections: Senate

 All 38 seats in the Michigan Senate were up for election in 2018.
 Democrats gained five seats, but Republicans still control 22 seats in the Michigan Senate.

 House of Representatives

 All 110 seats in the Michigan House of Representatives were up for election in 2018.
 Democrats gained five seats, but Republicans still control the Michigan House with 58 Republicans and 52 Democrats.

 Judiciary

 Supreme Court

 Two seats on the Michigan Supreme Court were up for election in 2018.
-Justice Kurt Wilder, who was appointed by Governor Snyder to replace retiring Justice Robert P. Young Jr., and Justice Beth Clement, who was named by Governor Snyder to replace Justice Joan Larsen after the latter was confirmed to a seat on the U.S. 6th Circuit Court of Appeals in November, 2017, are each eligible to run for re-election.
+Justice Kurt Wilder, who was appointed by Governor Snyder to replace retiring justice Robert P. Young Jr., and Justice Beth Clement, who was named by Governor Snyder to replace Justice Joan Larsen after the latter was confirmed to a seat on the U.S. 6th Circuit Court of Appeals in November, 2017, were eligible to run for re-election.
 The two winners of the election were Clement and Megan Cavanagh, who unseated Wilder.